Converting a Cargo Trailer into a Travel Trailer – Mold Preventative, Low-Toxin Design

 Do the Walls Need Reinforcement?

 Mine started leaking and the company that sold it to me claims that the reason it leaked is that the plywood was taken out and this means there is less stability and it’s easy for pieces to come apart and caulking to come loose.
-I have braced mine since.
+I braced mine since.
+But it continued to leak and overall be a total disaster.

-The first picture is a customized trailer reinforced with aluminum frames.
+The picture above is a customized trailer reinforced with aluminum frames.
 Very robust.
-If you look closely you can see tape between the frame and the exterior, a mold risk.
+If you look closely you can see tape between the frame and the exterior which could be a minor mold risk.
+But overall this trailer is built way better than the one I tried to fiddle with.

-The second picture is a CM all steel trailer with a robust steel frame, the frame is standard and the company does not recommend reinforcement.
+The second picture above is a CM all steel trailer with a robust steel frame, the frame is standard and the company does not recommend reinforcement.
+This is really the only type you should be going with if you are OK with living in a bare metal box (I do not recommend that level of homelessness when there are so many better options if you can’t live in regular housing).

-The third picture is a standard frame, with plywood removed.
+The third picture above is a standard frame, with plywood removed.
 Though it’s not reinforced the owner is doing just fine with moving it around frequently.
-The brand is Victory.
+I do know two or three people who pulled this off as a temporary housing.

 This picture is my trailer it has the least robust frame of the bunch, while the seller advised that it could be reinforced for longer trips (he told me this after the insulation was up).
-I have now braced/added strapping.
+I then braced/added strapping.

 Toxicity of a New Cargo Trailer:

 I have seen two people who have turned around and sold them soon after buying due to the strong smell.
-Mine is now a year old and not totally offgassed.
+Mine was a year old in 2019 and not totally offgassed.

 In such a small space there are also the tires on the outside to consider – on a hot day you will smell these.